ycm-core/YouCompleteMe/README.md

 This can be a problem on virtual servers with limited memory.
 A possible solution is to add more swap memory.

+### Why did YCM move away from Syntastic for display of diagnostics?

+Previously, YCM would send any diagnostics it would receive from the libclang semantic engine to Syntastic for display as signs in the gutter, red squiggles etc. Today, YCM uses its own code to do that.

+Using Syntastic for this was always a kludge.
+Syntastic assumes its "checker" plugins behave in a certain way; those assumptions have never fit YCM.
+For instance, YCM continuously recompiles your code in the background for C-family languages and tries to push new diagnostics to the user as fast as possible, even while the user types.

+Syntastic assumes that a checker only runs on file save ("active" mode) or even less frequently, when the user explicitly invokes it ("passive" mode).
+This mismatch in assumptions causes performance problems since Syntastic code isn't optimized for this use case of constant diagnostic refreshing.

+Poor support for this use case also led to crash bugs in Vim caused by Syntastic-Vim interactions (issue #593) and incredibly annoying screen flickering (issue #669).
+Attempts were made to resolve these issues in Syntastic, but ultimately some of them failed (for various reasons).

+Implementing diagnostic display code directly in YCM resolves all of these problems.
+Performance should also improve substantially since the relevant code is now written in Python instead of VimScript (which is very slow) and is tailored only for YCM's use-cases.
+We're also able to introduce new features in this area since we're not limited to the Syntastic checker API.

+We've tried to implement this in the most backwards-compatible way possible; YCM options that control diagnostic display fall back to Syntastic options that control the same concepts if the user has those set.

+Still, some Syntastic-specific configuration you might have had might not be supported by the new code.
+Please file issues on the tracker for such cases; if we find the request to be reasonable, we'll find a way to address it.

 ### Completion doesn't work with the C++ standard library headers

 This is caused by an issue with libclang.
 Compiling from `clang` the binary uses